Cultural heritage management: Cultural heritage assessment

 While archaeological sites remain the primary focus for many CHM professionals, others research historical records or on ethnohistorical projects.
 Public outreach also falls within their purview.
-A recent concept is Traditional Cultural Property or TCP.
+A recent concept is Traditional Cultural Property (TCP).
 These are places with cultural importance to a group that may not be either particularly historical or an archaeological site.
 An example would be a location used for contemporary Native American religious events that has no archaeological remains.

 A phase of evaluation is considered important in assessing the significance of a possible cultural heritage site.
 This can comprise a desk-based study, interviews with informants in the community, a wide-area survey, or trial trenching.
 In North America, survey normally includes either walking ploughed fields in 5–10-metre transects or digging shovel test pits at the same intervals.
 The soil from the test pits is sifted through 6 mm mesh to look for artifacts.
 If artifacts are found, the next stage of investigation is usually digging and sifting a spaced grid of test pits (1 m by 1 m trenches) to determine how large or significant the site is.